aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 ### Step 4.4: Reading balances

-In this step, the Python SDK translates a single call into the process of querying a resource and reading a field from that resource.
+In this step, the SDK translates a single call into the process of querying a resource and reading a field from that resource.

 <Tabs groupId="sdk-examples">
   <TabItem value="typescript" label="Typescript">